MASantos/md4sublime/README.md

 # md4sublime
 Wrapper around pandoc for working with markdown files in sublime.

-Creates sublime builds for browser rendering and pdf generation from markdown files.
+Creates sublime builds for browser rendering and pdf convertion of markdown files.
 ---
 ## Requirements
 This script requires [`pandoc`](https://en.wikipedia.org/wiki/Pandoc), a document converter written in [Haskell](https://en.wikipedia.org/wiki/Haskell_(programming_language)).
 Hence, you'll need to install first Haskell, then Pandoc, before making use of this script.